cjf8329/cjf8329.github.io/projects/turret/turret.md

 ## Future Improvements

+- Design a mount for a kicker + flywheel system, enable in code
 - Replace IR with ToF or UWB for continuous position tracking indoors and outdoors
 - Add PCB for cleaner wiring
 - Use microstepping for finer angle resolution